 - staff from The Haemophilia Society

-A NDW is a very informal event.
-Some sessions involve talks and presentations which give everyone the chance to ask questions and find out what they need to know.
-Other sessions are more practical, such as demonstrating how to give an injection or how to support a needle phobic child.
+Our NDW is a very informal event.
+Some sessions involve talks and presentations, giving everyone the chance to ask questions and find out what they need to know.
+Other sessions are more practical, such as demonstrating how to give an injection or how to support a needle-phobic child.

 There are also break-out sessions allowing parents to talk together or to ask professionals about a specific issue.
 The Society’s Youth Ambassadors attend to give an insight into how to live life to the full with a bleeding disorder.